Research

 Action 5.1

 Develop researchers with skills to meet emerging needs and careers in medicine and health.
-Increase engagement with clinical trials, and diversify training programs for foundational, clinical and translational research.
+Increase engagement with clinical trials, and diversify training programs for foundational, clinical, and translational research.
 Develop financial management to support research protected time.

 Metric(s):

-Double the number of NIH Career Development (K) grants with in 5 years, earn NIH T32 postdoctoral training grants in areas of strength.
+Onboard investigators and research leaders in each clinical department; Double the number of NIH Career Development (K) grants with in 5 years, earn NIH T32 training grants in areas of strength.

-Timeline: 2022-2028
+Timeline: 2022-28

 Status: